EasyPost/easy_stalk/README.md

 If you wish to override the job failure logging, you can pass in an object that responds to call to the `work` function as a named parameter called `on_fail`.
 This will be passed the job class object, the job data as a string, and the exception that was raised for logging or alerting purposes.

-The worker pool rotates through the available beanstalk instances randomly with a default reconnect timeout of 10 seconds, you can override the reconnect timeout by setting the `DEFAULT_WORKER_RECONNECT_SECONDS` environment variable.
+The worker pool rotates through the available beanstalk instances randomly with a default reconnect timeout of 10 seconds, you can override the reconnect timeout by setting the `BEANSTALKD_WORKER_RECONNECT_SECONDS` environment variable.

 ```ruby
 failure_handler = Proc.new { |job_class, job_data, ex| EasyStalk.logger.error "#{ex.message} - #{job_data}" }